Mileena28/Mileena28.github.io/astrology-content/tarot/major-arcana.md

 **Type**: BONE CARD - Your power lies in what you do with what you have.

 **Visual Description**: An elderly woman stands at the threshold of a cottage, half in moonlight, half in shadow.
 Her hands hold iron scissors, cutting herbs that grow wild where the garden meets the forest.
-Behind her, through the open door, we glimpse a kitchen where bundles of herbs hang from the rafters and mysterious things bubble in pots.
 A black cat winds between her ankles, and strange symbols are carved into her doorframe.
 Her expression is neither kind nor cruel, but knowing - she sees what others miss and makes magic from the overlooked.

 **Core Meaning**: Practical magic, resourcefulness, making do and mending, the power in simplicity, wisdom that comes from working with rather than against nature.